Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 That said, it’s easy to get lost down the research rabbithole, finding intent-appropriate keyword ideas to feature in your brief.

-To avoid over-investigating, try BuzzSumo’s Brief Generator (available on Plus and Large plans.)
+To avoid over-investigating, try BuzzSumo’s Brief Generator.

 It generates a data-backed brief around your focus keyword, complete with a few choice volume-and-CPC-informed keyword ideas.